WHISKEY BUTTER STEAKS SMOKED OVER BOURBON-BARREL AGED WOOD CHUNKS

 More Questions About Whiskey Butter Steaks

 Yes.
-Store the whiskey butter in an airtight container in the refrigerator for up to 3 days.
+Make it up to 3 days ahead and store in an airtight container in the refrigerator.
 Gently reheat on the stovetop before using.
-If the butter thickens as it cools, warm it for 10-15 seconds over low heat and stir until it loosens back to a pourable consistency.
+If it thickens, warm it for 10-15 seconds over low heat and stir until it loosens.

 Looking For More Recipes Like This?